 The gunk that gathers on your mousepad over time is not only gross, it also adds random unnecessary friction.
 Follow our guide on how to clean a mousepad and you’ll be surprised how much better your mouse moves.

 Get a Better Mouse

 This one should be obvious but we thought was still worth mentioning.
 If you’re using a crappy Amazon Basics or Chinese-equivalent mouse, no changes to your settings will save you.
 Consider investing in a mouse specifically designed for FPS gaming like our all-around favorite, the Logitech G305.

 Too old a reference?
 Well, we hope this guide helps you get more headshots anyways, or whatever you need better aim for.

 We plan to constantly update this guide so that no matter what operating system or game you’re on, you can reference this to get rid of mouse acceleration.
-Let me know in the comments if there was anything I missed!
+Let us know in the comments below if there was anything we missed.